zpleunis/dfdt/README.md

 Created by Ziggy Pleunis, with contributions from Alex Josephy and Deborah Good.

-Feel free to email ziggy.pleunis@physics.mcgill.ca with questions or comments.
+Feel free to open an issue on GitHub or email ziggy.pleunis@physics.mcgill.ca with questions or comments.

 This method has been developed to analyze CHIME/FRB bursts, and it has been used in, e.g.: